LangStream/documentation/configuration-resources/messaging/topics.md

             cleanup.policy: compact
 ```

-You do it by setting the `options` and the `config` configuration parameters.

-The `config` section is applyed while creating a topic, in the case of Kafka, they become additional configuration options for the topic.
+The `config` section is applyed while creating a topic.
+InKafka's case, the parameters become additional configuration options for the topic.
 Please refer to the Kafka documentation about [topic configurations](https://kafka.apache.org/documentation/#topicconfigs).

-The `options` is related to additional properties required to fine tune the client that connects to the topic.
+The `options` configuration is related to additional properties required to fine tune the client that connects to the topic.

 Available options are:
 - `consumer.xxx`: the option xxx is applied to the [Kafka Consumer configuration](https://kafka.apache.org/documentation/#consumerconfigs)
-- `producer.xxx`: the optin xxx is apploied to the [Kafka Producer configuratio](https://kafka.apache.org/documentation/#producerconfigs)
+- `producer.xxx`: the option xxx is applied to the [Kafka Producer configuration](https://kafka.apache.org/documentation/#producerconfigs)
-- `replication-factor`: this is the replication-factor for the topic, when it is created
+- `replication-factor`: this is the replication-factor for the topic, when it is created.
+For more on Kafka's replication factor, see the [Kafka documentation](https://docs.confluent.io/kafka/design/replication.html).

 ### **Ordering guarantees**

-LangStream handles all of the aspects you would have to deal with while building a messaging application, one of the most difficult points is to give strong ordering guarantees.
+One of the most challenging parts of building a messaging application is providing strong ordering guarantees.
+LangStream guarantees that all the messages with the same key are processed in the same order as they have been written to the topic.
-For instance if you are implementing a chat bot you really want that the questions and the (streaming, chuncked) answers are processed in the natural order as perceived by the end user.
+For example, if you're implementing a chat bot, you want the questions and the (streaming, chunked) answers to be processed in their natural order from the end user's perspective.
-This means that in spite of all the processing that is performed thru the pipeline the platform must guarantee that messages are delivered in the expected order.
+This means that in spite of all the processing performed throughout the pipeline, the platform must guarantee that messages are delivered in the expected order.

-This is pretty hard, considering that LangStream automatically deals with:
+This is pretty challenging, considering that LangStream automatically deals with:
 - temporary failures and retries
-- asyncronous processing
+- asynchronous processing
 - (micro) batching
 - scalability

-The good thing is that you don't have to care about all of these problems.
+Fortunately, you don't have to solve all of these problems.

 But you must be aware that the main way to control the ordering of messages is by means of the **message key**.
 LangStream guarantees that all the messages with the same key are processed in the same order as they have been written to the topic.
 If one message enters a retry loop, then all the other messages with the same key are put put on hold until the message is done.